iterative/dvc.org/static/docs/user-guide/index.md

 to contributing to this [open-source project](https://github.com/iterative/dvc).

 - [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories)
-  describes the internal `.dvc/` directory, and it's contents.
+  describes the internal `.dvc/` directory and it's contents.
 - [DVC-File Format](/doc/user-guide/dvc-file-format) explains how the special metafiles that DVC creates to track <abbr>project</abbr> data are constructed.
 - [Dvcignore](/doc/user-guide/dvcignore) explains how to exclude files from DVC